-How to Effectively Negotiate Your Salary Via Email
+How to Negotiate Your Salary Via Email and Get a Raise

 In today's job market, employers are not always transparent about pay and compensation.
 Many organizations prefer to keep this information secret, making it taboo for coworkers to discuss or compare their salaries.
 This lack of transparency is therefore problematic for determining what your job is actually worth and could make it difficult to negotiate a raise when you deserve one.
 If the thought of asking in person for a salary increase makes you quiver with trepidation, you may want to consider submitting your request in the form of an email.